qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

 To create a new function:

-#. press the |tabEditorConsole| :guilabel:`New file` button;
+#.
+Press the |signPlus| :sup:`New File` button.
-#. enter a name to use in the form that pops up and press :guilabel:`OK`;
+#.
+Enter a name to use in the form that pops up and press :guilabel:`OK`.

-#. a new item of the name you provide is added in the left panel of the
-   :guilabel:`Function Editor` tab; this is a Python :file:`.py` file stored in the :file:`/python/expressions` folder under the active user profile directory;
+   A new item of the name you provide is added in the left panel of the :guilabel:`Function Editor` tab; this is a Python :file:`.py` file based on QGIS template file and stored in the :file:`/python/expressions` folder under the active user profile directory.
-#. the right panel displays the content of the file: a python script template.
+#.
+The right panel displays the content of the file: a python script template.
-   Update the code and its help according to your needs;
+   Update the code and its help according to your needs.
-#. press the |start| :guilabel:`Load` button.
+#.
+Press the |start| :guilabel:`Save and Load Functions` button.
-#. the function you wrote is added to the functions tree in the :guilabel:`Expression`
-   tab, by default under the ``Custom`` group;
+   The function you wrote is added to the functions tree in the :guilabel:`Expression` tab, by default under the ``Custom`` group.
-#. enjoy your new function;
+#.
+Enjoy your new function.
-#. if the function requires improvements, enable the :guilabel:`Function Editor`
+#.
+If the function requires improvements, enable the :guilabel:`Function Editor`
-   tab, do the changes and press the |start| :guilabel:`Load` button to make them available in the file, hence in any expression.
+   tab, do the changes and press again the |start| :guilabel:`Save and Load Functions` button to make them available in the file, hence in any expression tab.

 Custom Python functions are stored under the user profile directory, meaning that at each QGIS startup, it will auto load all the functions defined with the current user